HSB-Demandas/auth-server/docs/backend/django-apps-instructions.md

 - Document API endpoints with Swagger/OpenAPI.

 ### 8. **Testing Strategy**
+- Use pytest for testing Django apps.
+- Create a `conftest.py` file to share fixtures across test files and avoid duplication.
 - Clear separation of test types:
   - Unit tests: Test business logic and models
   - Internal integration tests: Test Django ORM and internal systems
   - External integration tests: Test external service integrations
 - External integration tests should be:
-  - Disabled by default (require explicit flag)
+  - Disabled by default (require explicit flag like `ENABLE_EXTERNAL_TESTS`)
   - Clearly marked as external tests
   - Use real credentials only in test environments
   - Include setup and teardown procedures